-- Further commercial development within the Town's limits and/or increase the limits of the Town to capture existing commercial development: - The potential for accomplishing this consideration relies on the Town Council's decision to continue looking at growth potential in all areas near the Town. - Commercial and industrial trends that may become a new fit for the Town's economic development.
+- Further commercial and industrial development within the Town's limits and/or increase the limits of the Town to capture existing commercial development: - The potential for accomplishing this consideration relies on the Town Council's decision to continue looking at growth potential in all areas near the Town. - Commercial and industrial trends may become a new fit for the Town's economic development.
 The expansion of a senior living facility and a Meijer store are such trends which helped spark commercial development.
-A senior living apartment complex was also approved by the Town Council in 2019 and construction is set to begin in early 2021.
-A new strip center development is set to open late fall or early winter of 2020.
+A senior living apartment complex was also approved by the Town Council in 2019 and is under construction and will open in 2022.